Exocortex/dotnet-clara/README.md

 ```

 ## API Overview
-After install dotnet-clara, include dotnet-clara in your project
+After installing dotnet-clara, include dotnet-clara in your project
 ```c#
 using dotnet_clara;
 using dotnet_clara.lib;